-- The subject is located in the Town of Davidson very near the Mecklenburg/Iredell County line. - The boundaries include I-77 and Lake Norman to the west, Iredell County to the north and the Town of Davidson city limits to the south and east.
+- The subject is located near the northern limits of the Town of Davidson very near the Mecklenburg/Iredell County line. - Community boundaries include I-77 and Lake Norman to the west, Iredell County to the north and the Town of Davidson city limits to the south and east.

-- Transportation and Utility Linkages
+Transportation and Utility Linkages

 - North Main Street (Hwy 115)

 - Griffith Street

 - Davidson Concord Road

 - Jetton Avenue

 - Potts Street

-- I-77 is accessible to the west

-- All utilities are available
+- I-77 is accessible to the west - All utilities are available